I Should But I Just Don’t Want To…

 Shoulds are drudgery.
 Discussing future transitions is energizing and can build momentum.
 It is time to start the conversation.

 Kathy Ridge is the Director of Interim Management Services at Armstrong McGuire who specializes in transition leadership.
-She create LevRidge Resources, a consulting firm serving nonprofits through financial, business and leadership transitions and merged with Armstrong McGuire in 2022.
+She founded LevRidge Resources, a consulting firm serving nonprofits through financial, business and leadership transitions and merged with Armstrong McGuire in 2022.
 Through LevRidge Resources and Lift Connection, a network she created of credentialled interim executives and transition consultants, Kathy now recognized by her peers as a leader in the field of nonprofit executive transitions.
 Learn more about Kathy in her bio.

 Check out our recent video on Interim Leadership featuring Senior Advisor Stephen Smith here.